PacoReinaCampo/PU-RISCV/doc/isa/markdown/registers/csr-fields.md

-## Control and Status Register Fields
+## CONTROL AND STATUS REGISTER FIELDS

 Format of a line in the table: